douglas444/birch/README.md

 ```

 Once the execution finishes, the output file containing the result of the clustering will be created with the name
 specified in the "Output File Name" argument.
+The output file contains the cluster identifier of each instance,
+in the same order that the instances appears in the input file.

 ## Dataset File Format